AydenMQ/Machine_Learning_Models/README.md

 # Machine_Learning_Models
-Model Scripts created in Python Jupyter's Lab
+Model Scripts created in Python Jupyter's Lab.
-Code produced by Ayden McCarthy
+Code produced by Ayden McCarthy.
 Manuscript Title: "Machine Learning Models Predict Assessment Outcomes
-                   From Military Physical Employment Standards Via a Physical Test Battery"
+                   From Military Physical Employment Standards Via a Physical Test Battery".
-Program of Study: PhD Candidacy
+Program of Study: PhD.
-Institution: Macquarie University
+Institution: Macquarie University.
-Year: 2024
+Year: 2024.
 # Model Suite

-This repository contains four Jupyter Notebook models developed as part of a scientific manuscript, each designed to predict specific performance metrics using Ridge regression, support vector regression, random forest, and multilayer perceptron models.
+This repository contains four Jupyter Notebook models developed as part of a scientific manuscript.
+Each model is designed to predict specific performance metrics using Ridge regression, support vector regression, random forest, and multilayer perceptron models.
 Each notebook follows a logical order and structure, providing reproducible and transparent data analysis for researchers and practitioners.
-This suite supports applications in performance modeling, prediction, and cross-validation for various populations.
+This suite supports applications in performance modelling, prediction, and cross-validation for various populations.

 ## Table of Contents